katerlloyd/data_structures_tutorial/2-sets.md

 ## Introduction and Uses

 A set is a data structure where the order of the items inside is not important and each item in the set must be unique.
 This means that a set cannot contain duplicates and is very efficient when it comes to determining whether an item is in the set.
-Sets can be used for a variety of things in Python, but some of the most common include situations where a fast lookup is vary valuable, when you want to make completely sure that there won't be any duplicates at all in your data, and when you want to merge data together (merge two sets together) into one.
+Sets can be used for a variety of things in Python, but some of the most common include situations where a fast lookup is vary valuable, when you want to make completely sure that there won't be any duplicates at all in your data or results, and when you want to merge data together (merge two sets together) into one or find which items are the same in both sets.

 If we have two sets that we want to merge, we can use the `union` function in Python.